Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

     training_result = poller.result()
 ```

-When the training operation is completed successfully, we can identify the faces in this LargePersonGroup throught
+When the training operation is completed successfully, we can identify the faces in this LargePersonGroup through
 `FaceClient`.
 ```python
 with FaceClient(endpoint=endpoint, credential=AzureKeyCredential(key)) as face_client: